-Steve Sinofsky tours CES and comes away impressed by Windows 8 PCs and hybrid tablets
+Microsoft’s former Windows president Steve Sinofsky visited International CES last week, and came away impressed by the latest Windows 8 PCs, hybrid tablets and 4K TVs.

 Detailing his observations from the show on his new 'Learning by Shipping' blog, the ex-Microsoft exec begun by countering claims CES 2013 had been lacking in innovation.